-Marcus Biel (@MarcusBiel) works as Director of Customer Experience for Red Hat.
+Marcus Biel (@MarcusBiel) works as Director of Developer Experience for Red Hat.
 He is a well-known software craftsman, Java influencer and Clean Code Evangelist.
 He is also a regular speaker at Java conferences all over the world, such as JBCN Conf Barcelona, JPoint Moscow and JAX London.
 Besides this, he works as a technical reviewer for renowned Java books such as Effective Java, Core Java SE 9 for the Impatient or Java by Comparison.

 In 2015, Marcus started a Java blog and YouTube channel that makes Java accessible to passionate developers.
 There are many advanced tutorials that you can find online, but tutorials with a solid background like this one are rare.